emanderson811/day-edition/_texts/003day-land.md

 >
 >Through the three seasons the background flower remains the same --blue catmint.
 Waves of this flower lead the eye along the wall and form "pockets" at intervals.
 >
->Along with the campanile the flowering wall has become a feature of Iowa State, changing yet alw~ys the same.
+>Along with the campanile the flowering wall has become a feature of Iowa State, changing yet always the same.

 New formal gardens were set out east of the greenhouses in 1952 to re­place the perennial garden on the site for the Agronomy Building.
 "The garden will be on two levels.
 Cannas and tropical bedding plants will be planted next to the greenhouses, with annuals finishing the higher level.
 The lower level, two steps down, will be devoted to perennials." [^fn8]